 In most cases, you will not need to register your child at the “Einwohnermeldeamt“.
 Double-check with the hospital and the registry office (Standesamt) to clarify whether or not this needs to be done.
 In most cases, the Standesamt will send over all the necessary details to have them automatically registered in the city.

-You have the option of doing this on your own in order to obtain a child’s ID card, but this is not mandatory.
+You have the option of doing this on your own to obtain a child’s ID card, but this is not mandatory.
 If you would like to register them in the city and obtain an ID card, you can fill out the application form and make an appointment at the closest Einwohnermeldeamt to you (otherwise you can show up and grab a waiting ticket).

 If you choose to apply for the German identification card as well, you will need to bring the following with you: